bdureau/ESPLoader/README.md

 ESP32H2

+ESP32C6

-ESP32C6 has been added and needs to be tested
+ESP32 C2 needs to be tested

 If you want to make it works for other chips check the following web page to modify the protocol https://docs.espressif.com/projects/esptool/en/latest/esp32s3/advanced-topics/serial-protocol.html